Spider Bites vs Ant Bites: Differences, Pictures & Treatment

 Nature provides numerous effective remedies for treating spider bites, particularly those from non-venomous species.

-Baking soda’s alkaline properties make it especially effective for neutralizing the acidic venom found in most spider bites.
+Baking soda’s alkaline properties neutralize the acidic venom in spider bites.
+Add a drop of lavender oil for extra relief.

 Apple Cider Vinegar Application

-Soak a cotton ball in raw, unfiltered apple cider vinegar and hold it against the bite site for 5–10 minutes, repeating several times daily.
+1. Soak a cotton ball in raw, unfiltered apple cider vinegar.

 Aloe Vera Gel